healthysustainablecities/global-indicators/documentation/readme.md

 ### Instructions to Run Scripts
 In order to run the scripts, follow these steps.
 1. Make sure that you have forked the repo onto your own GitHub account and that the repository is cloned onto your machine.
 For help on this, please refer to the GitHub Guides.
-2. Download the global data from the cloudstor data folder.
+1. Download the global data from the cloudstor data folder.
 You can find the password to this link HERE.
-3. Rename the folder to ‘input’ and place the folder of data in ‘global-indicators/process/data’.
+1. Rename the folder to ‘input’ and place the folder of data in ‘global-indicators/process/data’.
-4. Create a second folder (this will one will be empty initially), named ‘output’.
+1. Create a second folder (this will one will be empty initially), named ‘output’.
 This should also be placed in ‘global-indicators/process/data’.
-5. In the command prompt / terminal window, change your director to the global-indicators folder.
+1. In the command prompt / terminal window, change your director to the global-indicators folder.
 Then type the following
-  a)	Docker pull gboeing/global-indicators:latest
+    1. Docker pull gboeing/global-indicators:latest
-6. Start running docker in your machine, and change directory to ‘global-indicators/process’.
+1. Start running docker in your machine, and change directory to ‘global-indicators/process’.
-7. Run scripts using the following code
+1. Run scripts using the following code
-  a)	python setup_config.py
+    1.  python setup_config.py
-  a)	python sp.py [SPECIFIC CITY NAME].json true
+    1.  python sp.py [SPECIFIC CITY NAME].json true
        -	Use the file name that can be found under the process/configuration folder for each city.
 Example: For Adelaide, type ‘python sp.py Adelaide.json true’
        -	Only type true if using multiprocessing.
 On machines with lower capacity, I recommend not including ‘true’ in the command.
        -	Make sure to run this line of code for each city before running aggr.py script
-c.	python aggr.py cities.json
+    1.  python aggr.py cities.json
 Note that it will take several hours to even some days to run these scripts, depending on the size of the study city.

 ### 0_setup_config.ipynb